animatedmax/spring-data-geode/src/main/markdown/index.md

 3. If there are multiple constructors and exactly one is annotated with `@PersistenceCreator`, it is used.

-4. If there’s a no-argument constructor, it is used.
+4. If there's a no-argument constructor, it is used.
 Other constructors will be ignored.

 </div>